-born in a Tamil Brahmin family K. Narayan was R. in Madras (Chennai), British India.
+R. K. Narayan was born in a Tamil Brahmin family in Madras (Chennai), British India.
 His father was a school headmaster and Narayan studied at his father's school.
 As his father was frequently transferred, Narayan spent a part of his childhood with his maternal grandmother, Parvati.
 She taught him mythology, classical Indian music and Sanskrit.
 The family usually conversed in English, and errors on the part of Narayan and his siblings (brothers and sisters) were frowned upon.